 Quality Rating: D

 Chronological Placement Considerations: Regarding the human Aries appearing here, i'm tagging him as the most recently appearing human Aries (in Iron Man #184), making him Aries III.
 He is colored with a different skin tone here, but as it's said at the Appendix, that could just be a coloring error.

 Continuity Insert?
 N

 My Reprint: N/A

-Inbound References (3): showAquarius (Robot), Aquarius II, Aries (Robot), Cancer, Cancer (Robot), Capricorn, Capricorn (Robot), Gemini, Gemini (Robot), Hawkeye, Henry Pym, Iron Man, Leo, Leo (Robot), Libra, Libra (Robot), Mockingbird, Moon Knight, Nick Fury, Pisces, Pisces (Robot), Rover (Pym's ship), Sagittarius, Sagittarius (Robot II), Sagittarius (Robot), Scorpio (Jake Fury LMD), Taurus, Taurus (Robot), Tigra, Virgo, Virgo (Robot), Wonder Man
+Inbound References (3): showAquarius (Robot), Aquarius II, Aries (Robot), Aries III, Cancer, Cancer (Robot), Capricorn, Capricorn (Robot), Gemini, Gemini (Robot), Hawkeye, Henry Pym, Iron Man, Leo, Leo (Robot), Libra, Libra (Robot), Mockingbird, Moon Knight, Nick Fury, Pisces, Pisces (Robot), Rover (Pym's ship), Sagittarius, Sagittarius (Robot II), Sagittarius (Robot), Scorpio (Jake Fury LMD), Taurus, Taurus (Robot), Tigra, Virgo, Virgo (Robot), Wonder Man

 The treatment of the Hawkeye LMD was completely at odds with the way the LMD's are usually depicted.
 They're supposed to be completely undetectable except to someone like Wolverine or Daredevil and be able to duplicate human behavior.
 This LMD couldn't react properly to being told that "his" wife was raped and his flesh felt hard.